 Unlike the above chart, the below chart shows what bad API retention looks like.

 Notice how in this case, the retention goes all the way down to 0%.

 Breaking down by segments

 In this case, we gain more visibility into what’s driving long term retention.
-While the overall retention curve was relatively flat (i.e. good retention), we see that majority of our non-United States customers drop down to 0%.
+While the overall retention curve was relatively flat (i.e. good retention), we see that the majority of our non-United States customers drop down to 0%.
 Only the United States users continue to leverage the API.
-We should further investigate why non US users don’t use the API.
-Is it due to high latency?
+We should further investigate why non-US users don’t use the API.
+Is it due to a high latency?
 Non-localized documentation?
-Local laws and regulation preventing adoption?
+Local laws and regulation which prevent adoption?
 This might especially be true in financial, healthcare, and other regulated industries.

 Defining initial and returning actions

 From a business standpoint, the returning action should be something only active users perform and get value out of your product.
 To properly measure retention you need to define the initial action and a returning action.
 While not required, initial action usually is the first action a new user makes with your product.

 Previously, we were just tracking new users who made their first API Call, and then made any returning API Call.
 However, we can get much more specific on what those initial or returning actions are.